 - Severely distorts or neglects parts of the question

 - Is very simplistic or stereotyped in thought

 - Demonstrates serious problems in organization

-- Contains generalizations without supporting detail or detail without generalizations:
+- Contains generalizations without supporting detail or detail without generalizations: may be undeveloped

 - Shows patterns of flaws in language, syntax or mechanics

 - Demonstrates serious inadequacy in one or more of the areas specified for the 3 paper